Constantine I of Greece: Restoration and Asia Minor Catastrophe

 King Alexander died on 25 October 1920, after a freak accident: he was strolling with his dogs in the royal menagerie, when they attacked a monkey.
-Rushing to save the poor animal, the king was bitten by the monkey and what seemed like a minor injury turned to sepsis.
-He died a few days later.
+Rushing to save the poor animal, the king was bitten by the monkey.
+What seemed like a minor injury turned to sepsis, and he died a few days later.
 The following month Venizelos suffered a surprising defeat in a general election.

 Greece had at this point been at war for eight continuous years: World War I had come and gone, but yet no sign of an enduring peace was near, as the country was already at war against the Kemalist forces in Asia Minor.
 Young men had been fighting and dying for years, lands lay fallow for lack of hands to cultivate them, and the country, morally exhausted, was at the brink of economic and political unravelling.

 The pro-royalist parties had promised peace and prosperity under the victorious Field Marshal of the Balkan Wars, he who knew of the soldier's plight because he had fought next to him and shared his ration.

 Following a plebiscite in which nearly 99% of votes were cast in favor of his return, Constantine returned as king on 19 December 1920.
 This caused great dissatisfaction not only to the newly liberated populations in Asia Minor, but also to the British and even more the French, who opposed the return of Constantine.

 The new government decided to continue the war.
 The inherited, ongoing campaign began with initial successes in western Anatolia against the Turks.
 The Greeks initially met with disorganized opposition.

 In March 1921, despite his health problems, Constantine was landed in Anatolia to boost the Army's morale and command personally the Battle of Kütahya-Eskişehir.

 However, an ill-conceived plan to capture Kemal's new capital of Ankara, located deep in barren Anatolia, where there was no significant Greek population, succeeded only in its initial stages.
 The overextended and ill-supplied Greek Army was routed and driven from Anatolia back to the coast in August 1922.
 Following an army revolt by Venizelist officers, considering him as key responsible for the defeat, Constantine abdicated the throne again on 27 September 1922 and was succeeded by his eldest son, George II.